Omar Epps: Career

 In 2000, Epps starred in Love & Basketball, featuring Alfre Woodard and Sanaa Lathan.
 He portrayed Quincy, the NBA hopeful who has a stormy relationship with an equally adept female basketball star Monica, played by Lathan.
 Epps followed with supporting roles in a wide range of films, including Dracula 2000, Big Trouble, and the telepic Conviction.
 He had a leading role as a gangster in Brother, a movie by the celebrated Japanese actor/director Takeshi Kitano.

-In 2004, Epps played the drug-dealer-turned-prizefighter Luther Shaw who falls under the tutelage of boxing promoter Jackie Kallen (Meg Ryan) in the film biopic Against the Ropes.
+In 2004, Epps played drug-dealer-turned-prizefighter Luther Shaw who falls under the tutelage of boxing promoter Jackie Kallen (Meg Ryan) in the film biopic Against the Ropes.
 That same year, Epps was a character in the video game Def Jam Fight for NY.
 Epps also returned to a top-rated medical television drama in 2004, with his role as the brilliant neurologist, Dr. Eric Foreman, who stands his ground medically against the routine barbs of the irascible Dr. House (Hugh Laurie) on the award-winning Fox television series House.
 The role in the long-running series earned him an NAACP Image Award in 2007, 2008 and 2013 for Outstanding Supporting Actor in a Drama Series.

 In 2014, Epps took on the role of agent J. Martin Bellamy in the ABC television series, Resurrection.
 The series focuses on a number of individuals who return from the dead, and change the lives of their families and friends in Arcadia, Missouri.

 In July 2020, Epps starred in the Netflix psychological thriller Fatal Affair.
+Since 2021, Epps has appeared as Detective Malcolm Howard in the Starz crime drama Power Book III: Raising Kanan.

-In 2022, it was announced that Epps would star in the Lee Daniels' horror/thriller The Deliverance alongside Mo'Nique, Andra Day, Miss Lawrence, and Tasha Smith.
+In 2022, it was announced that Epps would star in the Lee Daniels-directed supernatural horror The Deliverance alongside Mo'Nique, Andra Day, Miss Lawrence, and Tasha Smith.
+The film was released in select theaters and on Netflix in August 2024.

 Personal life

+From 1999 to 2001, Epps dated actress Sanaa Lathan, whom he met while filming The Wood.
+The pair did not disclose their relationship to Love & Basketball director Gina Prince-Bythewood until they were on the set of the film, fearing that "she could have a beef about it".

 Epps married singer Keisha Spivey, from the R&B group Total, in 2006.
-They have two children, daughter K'mari Mae and son Amir.
-He also has a daughter, Aiyanna, from a previous relationship.
+They have two children.
+He also has a daughter from a previous relationship.

-He is fluent in Spanish and French.